-Because there is no incentive to book roundtrip I would book oneway first and then if everything is great just book the way back online when in Mexico.
-If you are traveling as a couple it is only $7 more to book a private roundtrip car, this is a no-brainer to us as you won’t be stopping and other hotels.
-You’ll go straight to & from your hotel which means more vacation time.
+Because there is no incentive to book roundtrip, I would book a oneway first, and then if everything is great, just book the way back online when in Mexico.
+If you are traveling as a couple, it is only $7 more to book a private roundtrip car.
+This is a no-brainer to us as you won’t be stopping at other hotels.
+You’ll go straight to & from your hotel, which means more vacation time.
 Book a private car online here.

 Bus from Cancun Airport to Tulum – ADO Bus

-If you aren’t in a hurry and want to save some money then the ADO bus from Cancun airport to Tulum is your best bet.
-On our first trip to Tulum when looking at how to get from Cancun Airport to Tulum we thought our only option was an expensive taxi or airport shuttle.
+If you aren’t in a hurry and want to save money, then the ADO bus from Cancun airport to Tulum is your best bet.
+On our first trip to Tulum, when looking at how to get from Cancun Airport to Tulum, we thought our only option was an expensive taxi or airport shuttle.
 Thankfully we were wrong and found a much cheaper option.

-The best option is to take the ADO bus direct from the airport straight to the center of Tulum.
+The best option is to take the ADO bus directly from the airport to the center of Tulum.
 If you stay in Tulum Beach, you’ll have to take a taxi from the bus station.
 Read our where to stay in Tulum article before booking your accommodation.
-Check for current times at www.ado.com.mx, the website is in Spanish, but even if you don’t know the language you can figure it out for the most part, and your internet browser should translate it.
+Check for current times at www.ado.com.mx.
+The website is in Spanish, but even if you don’t know the language, you can figure it out for the most part, and your internet browser should translate it.
 If booked online, the ticket prices vary depending on the time of day.

 Related Article: Why Merida is Worth the Trip